iampatrickbrinksma/GeocodingInFieldService/README.md

 Additionally, a Google API showcase application is included to test the Google Geocoding API and the [Google Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/overview) with which you can determine the distance and travel time between multiple locations.

-# Disclaimer
+## Disclaimer

-IMPORTANT: This code is not intended to be deployed to a Salesforce production environment.
-It is intended as an example of how to utilise the Google Geocoding API, the Google Distance Matrix API and the Salesforce Maps API for Salesforce Field Service scenarios.
-If you do decide to adopt this code into your project, please make it your own, make it production ready, write proper Apex Test classes and perform extensive testing.
+This repository contains code intended to help Salesforce Field Service customers and partners accelerate their implementations.
+Please note the following:
+* This code is not an official Salesforce product.
+* It is not officially supported by Salesforce.
+* The code serves as an example of how to implement specific functionality or make use of certain features.

+Before using this code in a production environment, it is crucial that you:
+* Adopt the code to fit your specific needs.
+* Test thoroughly to ensure it works as expected in your environment.
+* Consider the code to be your own and take full responsibility for its use.

+By using this code, you acknowledge that Salesforce is not liable for any issues that may arise from its use.

-> This is not a Salesforce product and is not officially supported by Salesforce.
-Furthermore, to use the Google APIs you need to acquire a Google API key and to use Salesforce Maps you need to obtain the necessary Salesforce Maps license (please contact your Account Executive).
+IMPORTANT: To use the Google APIs you need to acquire a Google API key and to use Salesforce Maps you need to obtain the necessary Salesforce Maps license (please contact your Account Executive).

 # Prerequisites